Table of Contents[Hide][Show]

 This blogger used frosted glass spray paint on her mason jars and then loaded them up into a repurposed wood caddy.
 The caddy and mason jar bands are both painted blue for a splash of color.
 You can use it at a picnic or just on the kitchen counter to hold your silverware or reusable straws.
 Get the tutorial here.

 18. Single-Serving Meals

 Almost any meal can be put into a mason jar.
 There are mason jar salads, mason jar trifles, or even overnight oats.
 They store well in the fridge, and the lids are leak-proof, making them great for on the go too.
 They’re also great to put kid snacks in.
 I talked about how I use them for single-serving meals in this post about my best Mommy Hacks.

 19. Mason Jar to Go

 A step up from just using a mason jar to store a meal.
-I love these Mason Jar to Go lids which let you attach two mason jars with one metal (no BPA!) lid.
+I love these Mason Jar to Go lids which let you attach two mason jars with one lid.
+They’re BPA free with an optional silicone liner.
 I use this for yogurt and fruit, salads, dressing, and so many other things!